ahalsudev/zkredit-risc0-foundry/README.md

 # ZKredit
-Code for ZKredit - A RISC Zero application integrated with Ethereum using Foundry - WIP
+Code for ZKredit - A risc0-based credit assessment application integrated with Ethereum using Foundry - WIP